Skip to main content

 Selective serotonin release inhibitors (SSRIs)

-Dapoxetine (Priligy®, pictured) is the only SSRI licensed for use "on demand" (i.e. when needed) in premature ejaculation.
+Dapoxetine (Priligy®) is the only SSRI licensed for use "on demand" (i.e. taken an hour before sexual activity) in premature ejaculation.
 It is normally available on the NHS, but local prescribing rules may restrict its use: you should, therefore, check with your GP or urologist whether it is available in your area.

 Common side-effects of SSRIs include fatigue, drowsiness, nausea, dry mouth, diarrhoea & excessive perspiration.
 These are often mild and usually settle after 2-3 weeks.